-Python 3.13 is on the edge of being officially released as stable on October 1, while Python 3.12 is already out and widely used, but Python 3.13 appears to offer some new features.
+Python 3.13 has been finally officially released as stable on October 2024, while Python 3.12 is already out and widely used, but Python 3.13 appears to offer some new features.

 The main highlights are a new interactive interpreter based on PyPy, free-threaded mode to run more processes concurrently by disabling the Global Interpreter Lock, an experimental JIT compiler for performance enhancement, an incremental (cyclic) garbage collector, new typing features, and other significant changes.